 - Take an antiquated industrial facility or complex and convert it to a newer modern facility which could accommodate the needs of today’s industry.

 - Older and abandoned industrial complexes located in urban areas are commonly converted to multiple residential apartment or condominium units.

-- Vacant retail buildings can be converted to economical office space which may be in high demand in the market.
+- Vacant retail buildings can be converted to economical Austin office space which may be in high demand in the market.

 Although significant capital can sometimes be required to complete a successful conversion project, the upside for many property owners and investors is well worth the investment.

 3. Principal Reduction – Provided that you you bought a Sea Pines condos for sale that has standard amortizing mortgage, and not an interest only note, every time you make your monthly mortgage payment, you are paying off a portion of the debt or principal.
 Your monthly payments are made up of both principal and interest.
 “Principal Reduction” is a staple of owning any type of real estate whether it is commercial or residential

 4. Cash Flow – It is every commercial property investor’s objective to generate a “positive” cash flow from his or her property.
 A “positive” cash flow is the income which is received from the property after operating expenses and mortgages have been paid.
 Of course, sometime this can be also “negative”, whereby the investor must take money out of their pocket to cover the operating expenses and mortgage.
 Like all investments, there are risks.